 Shady Rest is perfect for events for up to 200 guests seated at tables or 250 guests not seated at tables.
 There is plenty of parking on the grounds for events as well.

 The Nicholson House is the original house on the property and was built c.
 1828 and is on the National Historic Register.
 It's unique history and structure serves beautifully for smaller occassions like rehearsal dinners, small ceremonies and parties.
+It can seat up to 80 guests.

-The Nicholson House has sturdily endured the test of time and weather, housing four generations over the past 190 years.
+Here's some history about The Nicholson House.
+It has sturdily endured the test of time and weather, housing four generations over the past 190 years.
 The house was built by Malcom Nicholson, son of Mr. & Mrs. Angus Nicholson, who immigrated to America from Scotland in 1775.
 The 5 bedroom house was built from materials on the plantation to oversee their 4000 acre spread.
 Amazing craftsmanship and skill was used in the construction of the house made of hand-hewn beams.
 Pine trees provided the wood.
 The walls were constructed from bricks kilned on the plantation and they were joined by mortar made of mud and clay.
 During the next several decades, improvements were made like roofing, weatherboarding and electricity and plumbing were added in 1923.
 Mr. Nicholson was proud of the fact that four generations were born and raised in the house.
 Dr. Malcolm Nicholson later passed ownership to his son Archibald who gave the house to his son Joseph who raised 6 children in the house and then passed it on to his son the second named Archibald who lived there the rest of his life.
 After the deaths of Mr. & Mrs. Archibald Nicholson, the house sat empty for a period of time until it was purchased by Mr. & Mrs. Charles Eubanks.
 They lovingly restored it further and made some additions.
 The Eubanks then sold it to Mr. & Mrs. Paul Nicholson (Ann) who was the great-great grandson of Dr. Malcolm Nicholson who built the house.

 Long ago, Mr. Joseph Nicholson (who had no descendants) said he hoped it would "pass on to someone who likes old things, so the house will be cared".
 Little did he know how much this house would be honored and treasured.
 It's our pleasure at Havana Springs Resort to keep its traditions going in the Nicholson name and continue the amazing festivities that Paul and Ann created here.